ntop/ntopng/doc/src/plugins/checks.rst

 Every user script must return a Lua table with the following keys:

-  - :code:`hooks`: a Lua table with hook names as key and callbacks as values. :ref:`User Script Hooks` are events or points in time. ntopng uses hooks to know when to call a user script.
+  - :code:`hooks`: a Lua table with hook names as key and checks as values. :ref:`User Script Hooks` are events or points in time. ntopng uses hooks to know when to call a user script.
 A user script defining a hook will get the hook callaback called by ntopng.
 User scripts must register to at least one hook.
 See :ref:`User Script Hooks`.
   - :code:`gui`: a Lua table specifying user script name, description and configuration.
 Data is used by ntopng to show the user script configurable from the :ref:`Web GUI`.
   - :code:`packet_interface_only` (optional): only execute the script on packet interfaces, excluding ZMQ interfaces.
   - :code:`nedge_only` (optional): if true, the script is only executed in nEdge.